JonAbrams/SpaceAce/README.md

   );
 };

-// Actions are given the event first, then the space
+// Actions are given the space first, then the event, if it exists.
 // The object that is returned is merged with the space's state
-// In this case the `todos` attribute is overwritten function addTodo(e, { state, subSpace }) {
+// In this case the `todos` attribute is overwritten function addTodo({ state, subSpace }, e) {
   const { todos } = state;

   e.preventDefault();